BET THE SAUDI WORLD CUP

 If you're a horse racing enthusiast looking to bet on one of the biggest and most lucrative races in the world, look no further than the Saudi Cup.
 And with NYRA Bets, you can do it all from your computer or mobile device.

-This Saturday is the Saudi Cup (G1), which is the richest horse race in the world with a $20 million purse.
+The Saudi Cup (G1), the richest horse race in the world with a $20 million purse.
 The best horses from across the world are running and NYRA Bets expert handicapper Matthew DeSantis takes a first look at the field and each of the entries to get you ready for the big race and familiarizes you with some international contenders.

 Race: Saudi Cup (G1)